Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

  - On the ***healthcareeehns*** blade choose [*Shared access policies*](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/eventhub1.PNG?token=AKE1nbxn0yvjW04vjuNLprBto3cyzmieks5ZLbz7wA%3D%3D) from the menu under Settings.
  - Select [**RootManageSharedAccessKey**](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/eventhub2.PNG?token=AKE1nXUjKUgJL3wh1vgoyn9wKU8jTntHks5ZLb0kwA%3D%3D) and record the value for **CONNECTION STRING -PRIMARY KEY** in the third row.
 You will need this when starting the generator.
  - Return to the ***healthcareehns*** blade and choose *Overview* from the menu, click on Event Hub under Entities and record the event hub name you just created.
- - Click on ***healthcareeh** and choose *Overview* from the menu.
+ - Click on **healthcareeh** and choose *Overview* from the menu.
- - Click on Consumer Groups under Entities and it will open a pane contaning the list of Consumer Groups you just added.
+ - Click on Consumer Groups under Entities and it will open a pane containing the list of Consumer Groups you just added.
 Copy the names coldpathcg and hotpathcg.
 You will need these when setting up the stream analytics job.

 <a name="azuredls"></a>